Tienisto/spring-boot-kotlin/README.md

 # spring-boot-kotlin
-Backends examples written in Kotlin and Spring Boot
+Backend examples written in Kotlin and Spring Boot

 ## Content